weewx/weewx/docs_src/utilities/weectl-station.md

 This action is typically used to create the initial station configuration when installing WeeWX for the first time.
 It can also be used to create configurations for multiple stations.

+For example, to create a station data area in the default area `~/weewx-data`, you would specify

+    weectl station create

+The resultant directory would contain a configuration file `weewx.conf`.

+To add another station using the same station data area, but a separate configuration file named `barn.conf`, you would specify

+    weectl station create --config=barn.conf

+You would end up with a single station data area, `~/weewx-data`, with two different configuration files, `weewx.conf` and `barn.conf`.

 If invoked without any options, the `create` action will prompt you for various settings, such as the type of hardware you are using, the station